AutomationPanda/tau-intro-to-pytest/README.md

 This course requires Python 3.
 You can download the latest Python version from [Python.org](https://www.python.org/downloads/).
 Follow the appropriate installation instructions for your operating system.
-(This course was developed using Python 3.8.1 on macOS 10.14.6.)

 You should have intermediate-level Python skills before attempting this course.
 Learning the language is always a prerequisite for learning automation.